measurement-kit/measurement-kit/doc/tutorial/unix.md

     make install

 This will install Measurement Kit headers under `/usr/local/include` and Measurement Kit libraries under `/usr/local/lib`.
-If bundled dependencies were compiled, they would be installed under `/usr/local` as well.
+If you compiled a dependency using the `./build/dependency` script, this dependency would not be installed and Measurement Kit is not going to work.
+Of course, it is quite easy to go inside the dependency sources (look inside the `third_party` folder created by `./build/dependency`) and adjust the configuration such that it installs inside `/usr/local`.
+But, at least for now, this step shall be done manually.

 On Linux you may need to update the dynamic linker after you have installed to `/usr/local`, running the following command as root: